scaljeri/javascript-dependency-injection-deprecated/README.md

      'p5', 'p6', 'p7', 'p4'

-Important note here is that the initial parameter is only replaced if the new parameter is not equal to `undefined`.
+Important note here is that an initial parameter is only replaced if the new parameter not equals `undefined`.

-With factories, you have this behavior too, but also a 3rd step.
+With factories, you have this behavior too, but also an extra inheritance layer.
 Check this out

     di.register('$barFactory', null, ['p1', 'p2', 'p3', 'p4', 'p5'], { factoryFor: '$bar' });
     let barFactory = di.getInstance('$barFactory', 'p6', 'p7');
     let bar = barFactory('p8', 'p9');  // bar is initialized with 'p1', 'p2', ...., 'p9'

-## Not a Class
-What if a class depends on something which is not a class instance, for example a function or an object.
-In such case you have to tell **DI** about this

-    di.register('$fs', fs, { isClass: false });

 For more advanced use-cases checkout the [unit tests](https://github.com/scaljeri/javascript-dependency-injection/blob/master/test/di.spec.js) file.